dlespiau/patchwork/docs/installation.rst

 need to confirm the subscription - temporarily direct the alias to yourself to do this.

-Setup your MTA to Deliver Mail to the Parsemail Script
+Setup your MTA to Deliver Mail to the parsemail Script
 ------------------------------------------------------

 Your MTA will need to deliver mail to the parsemail script in the